incognite-lab/Pepper-Controller/README.md

 After a successful connection, you can control the robot by pressing the buttons.

-You can start the application by clicking the button with it's name in the section "Applications".
-This will run Pepper internal applications.
+If you want Pepper to say any phrase, enter it in the text edit field and then press the "Say text" button.

-If you want Pepper to say the phrase chosen by you enter it in the field above "Say text" button and then press it.
+The GUI provides support for running Choregraphe projects that are already installed on the robot.
+We currently do not provide any installable Choregraphe projects, but you can configure the GUI buttons for your own applications.
+To do that, please edit [conf.yaml](conf.yaml).
+For each application, you need to provide a name for the button and a path to your Choregraphe app in the form of <applicationID>/<behaviorName>.
+If you are not sure how to get these, please refer to [http://doc.aldebaran.com/2-1/software/choregraphe/panels/robot_applications.html](Choregraphe documentation).

-If you want to change the behavior of the GUI just edit [conf.yaml](conf.yaml) file.
+Other properties of the GUI can be edited through the [conf.yaml](conf.yaml) file.

 ## Command line examples